 Although not as popular as the fruit, the root and leaves of this plant are also edible.
 The root can be prepared in a similar manner to potatoes and the leaves can be cooked like mustard or collard greens.

-After purchasing, chayote should be stored in the refrigerator, lightly wrapped for up to four weeks, depending on the freshness at the time of purchase.
-Sliced or cut chayote should be stored in the refrigerator in an air-tight container and used within three to five days.
+After purchasing chayote, it should be lightly wrapped and stored in the refrigerator for up to a month, depending on the freshness at the time of purchase.
+Sliced or cut chayote should be stored in the refrigerator in an airtight container and used within three to five days.